Keyboard shortcuts

 In the CPU simulation, the Concentrations struct used to…

-• …and expose an update() method whose user callback received both an immutable input (&UV) and a mutable output (&mut UV).
+• Expose an update() method whose user callback received both an immutable input (&UV) and a mutable output (&mut UV)

-For the GPU simulation, we will change this as follows:
+For the GPU simulation, as discussed earlier, we will switch to a different architecture:

-• Concentrations will now contain UVSets instead of UVs.
+• Concentrations will now contain InOuts instead of UVs

-• UVSet initialization will now be handled by the Concentrations layer, as it is the one that has easy access to the output buffers of each UVSet.
+• InOut initialization will now be handled by the Concentrations layer, as it is the one that has easy access to the output buffers of each InOut

-• The update() method will only receive a single &UVSet, as this contains all info needed to read inputs and write outputs.
+• The update() method will only receive a single DescriptorSet, as this contains all info needed to read inputs and write outputs

-The switch to UVSet is straightforward enough, and probably not worth discussing…
+The switch to InOut is straightforward enough, and probably not worth discussing…

 pub struct Concentrations {